 Award Committee Judging Process:

 The Provost’s Prize submissions, manuscripts only, will be read by a panel of graduate students from the University’s Creative Writing Program.
-Each submission will be read by two readers, and the readers will meet together to decide the finalists.
+Each submission will be read by two readers, and the scores will decide the finalists.
 Finalists will be forwarded to a panel of no fewer than three Creative Writing Faculty for final selection.